Why work with us?

 A career with us offers many rewards and challenges.
 Working with us is your opportunity to help shape the Victoria of the future.

-Kirsty Savage is a Wiradjuri woman from central-west NSW who works at the Department of Jobs, Precincts and Regions (DJPR) as a Senior Project Officer in the Aboriginal Economic Development unit.
+Kirsty Savage is a Wiradjuri woman from central-west NSW who works at the Department of Jobs, Precincts and Regions (DJPR) as a Senior Project Officer in the Aboriginal Economic Development Branch.

 In this role Kirsty coordinates grants and initiatives for the community, including the Aboriginal Economic Broker Grants program which supports place-based economic participation and development of Aboriginal communities.